igor-filchev/Test/README.md

 With usage [FileAPI](https://github.com/RubaXa/jquery.fileapi) jquery plugin

 To activate it you need to do next steps:
- 1. Add to your project FileAPI files `/template/js/FileAPI`
+ 1. Add to your project FileAPI files **/template/js/FileAPI**
- 2. Add file_upload directory from path: /template/modules/upload and include main file in needed file
+ 2. Add file_upload directory from path **/template/modules/upload** and include main file in needed file
 ```
 include ROOT . "/template/modules/file_upload/file_upload.php";
 ```